vetal7772/project-maven-test-addPackage/README.md

 # project-maven-test-addPackage

 another attemp to add package to the repo from Idea

+Result: Success